 Old Testament worship foreshadowed and symbolized true worship, but the substance has always been Christ (Col 2:16–17; Heb 8:5; 10:1).
 Christ fulfilled the Law, so that Christ has led believers to true worship (Heb 9:9–10; 1 Pet 2:5).
 Revelation’s symbolic references to Old Testament worship on an altar with sacrifices, using incense, and holding harps are all symbols in Revelation.
 These physical symbols foreshadow true worship in the New Testament.
-The Scripture says that incense symbolize prayers, and the harps symbolize praise (Rev 5:8–14).
+One scripture says that incense symbolize prayers and the harps symbolize praise (Rev 5:8–14).
 While holding harps, no one played harps in Revelation, but they did praise God.
-However, John described the praises of the faithful sounding like thunders, many waters, and harps (Rev 14:1–3; 15:1–3).
+John described the praises of the faithful sounding like thunders, many waters, and harps (Rev 14:1–3; 15:1–3).

 The Substance of Worship